-In the UK, you can only sign up for a long-term contract if you’re a resident—and you’ll be subject to a credit check first.
+In the UK, you can only sign up for a long-term contract if you’re a resident—and you’ll usually be subject to a credit check first.
 So what if you’re staying for a few months or a year, but not making a permanent move?
-While the UK ‘big four’ (EE, Vodafone, Three, 02) have short-term options, they’re often restricted to 30 days and some require a credit check anyway.
+While the UK “big four” (EE, Vodafone, Three, 02) have short-term options, they’re often restricted to 30 days and some require a credit check anyway.

 Luckily, there are a number of other providers offering contract-free, month-to-month SIM-only deals, which don’t require credit checks or stacks of paperwork.
-These include giffgaff, VOXI (a great deal if you’re under 30), SMARTY and Lebara.
+These provide the benefits and flexibility of prepaid/PAYG plans, with the perks of contracts.
+Some of the names in this game include giffgaff, VOXI (a great deal), SMARTY and Lebara.
 Here’s how they currently stack up.

 Note: All UK SIM cards listed here are data + voice.
 Calls are, unless otherwise specified, limited to within the UK.
 This is not an exhaustive list of packages, just an overview.